nathanaelseen/nathanaelseen.github.io/_pages/cs2105modulereview.md

 **Some study tips (my two cents worth):**

-Prior to this module, we’ve always take for granted Computer Networks and the data transfer across it, treating it as yet another abstraction.
+Prior to this module, we always take for granted Computer Networks and the data transfer across it, treating it as yet another abstraction.

 But this module offers a rather comprehensive overview of the underlying